gotpop/gotpop-system/packages/system/README.md

 - Next.js 15+
 - TypeScript (recommended)

+## Documentation

+Visit [Storybook documentation](https://storybook.gotpop.dev) for comprehensive component examples and API documentation.

+## License

+MIT - see [LICENSE](https://github.com/gotpop/gotpop-system/blob/master/LICENSE) for details.

-## Development
+## Contributing

-This package is part of the gotpop-system monorepo.
-See the main README for development instructions.
+This package is part of the [gotpop-system monorepo](https://github.com/gotpop/gotpop-system).
+See the main repository for contribution guidelines.

-## Test Publishing

-This line added to trigger workflow via packages/ change.